-Only a very tiny percentage of tax filings are read by a human (although some advanced nation governments use special software programs that flag anomalies or egregious outliers).
+Only a very tiny percentage of tax filings are read by a human (although some advanced nation governments use special artificial intelligence software programs, or algorithms, that flag anomalies or egregious outliers).
 There is no “world tax authority,” and even the exchange of information between governments is only just a trickle.
 This means that MNCs can, and do, push the envelope to minimize global tax payments, their proclivities limited only by ethical self-restraint.

 Ethical Pros and Cons: The Corporate and Governmental Perspectives

-Many executives believe that corporate taxes (especially in the US) are already too high and that taking advantage of loopholes to reduce payments is legitimate.
+Many executives believe that corporate taxes are already too high and that taking advantage of loopholes to reduce payments is legitimate.
 And many would also argue that the company’s fiduciary duty to maximize shareholder interests is paramount, and that taking advantage of provisions and loopholes is legal and ethically defensible.